 4. Client and other Stakeholder Relationships:

 a.
 Build and maintain strong working relations with key internal and external stakeholders, beneficiaries, prime and subcontractors, suppliers and partners.
 Provide effective and timely responses to inquiries and concerns.

 b.Identify and keep track of new business opportunities, communicating them to the relevant internal MSH stakeholders.

 a.
 Collaborate with the MSH Country and Organizational Leadership as required in activities organized in the context of MSH representation in country.

 b.Ensure harmonious collaboration with and cost-effective use of shared services at the headquarters and country levels.

 1. Master’s degree in public health, administration, or a related discipline (MPH, MBA or other).

-2. Minimum of 10 years of progressively responsible, related experience required, previous experience as Chief of Party preferable.
+2. Minimum of 10 years of progressively responsible, related experience required, previous experience as Chief of Party in health systems strengthening projects preferable.